ax4w/gorage/README.md

 Use `.Save()` to save it to the file for permanent change.

+### Update
+The `Update` function take a `map[string]interface{}`, where string is the column and interface is the new value.

+The new data for the column needs to match the datatype, which the column can represent.

 ### Select
 The `Select` function takes an array of strings, which represent the column names and returns a table, which only contains these columns.